Anni259/JOIN/README.md

                     the current state of your project.
                     <br>
                     <br>
                     Have more questions about <span class="join">Join</span>?
-Feel free to contact us at [Your Contact Email].
-We're here to help you!
+Feel free to contact me at anica.gillen@gmx.de.
+I am here to help you!
                 </p>
         <h2>Enjoy using Join!</h2>